 How long does the process take?

-The outcome of your application will be determined within 14 days of receipt of all required documents.
+The outcome of your application will be determined within 14 working days of receipt of all required documents.

 If you have any difficulty with any of the forms or have any questions, please contact us on the contact details on the right side of this page.